JaredJomar/Projects/TampermonkeyProjects/Twitch/readme.md

 ## Version History

 ### v0.5.5
-- Updated Legacy Games redeem URL to the correct link
+- Use dynamic "here" link or legacygames.com link when navigating to Legacy Games (fallback to previous URL)

 ### v0.5.4
 - Added comprehensive settings dialog with toggle switches